-The WTI runs a generous scholarship programme consisting of full and partial scholarships as well as partial tuition waivers.
+The WTI runs a generous scholarship programme consisting of partial tuition waivers.
 A tuition waiver is tailored to your financial situation and reduces the amount of tuition you are charged for studying on the MILE programme.
 The overall amount of tuition waived by the WTI largely depends on the amount of third-party funding we can secure.
 It remains your responsibility to secure enough funding to cover your costs of living and other expenses.

-WTI scholarships and tuition waivers will be granted according to criteria such as academic qualifications and professional potential.
+WTI tuition waivers will be granted according to criteria such as academic qualifications and professional potential.